 “We were looking for a distinguishable visual identity for trafiq, one of the newest bars in downtown budapest.
 Our goal was to create a bohemian but at the same time sophisticated atmosphere based on the hungarian trafiks of the turn of the previous century.
 We’ve chosen him based on his portfolio, which we knew would be a perfect match for our concept.
 Well, we believe that the visual concept is flawless, and reveals itself in the details.” – said István Száraz, founder.

-The concept of packaging is based on the world of the formerly mentioned “trafiks”, and puts simplistic, playful ideas into practice such as hard-pack cigarette boxes and matchboxes.
-Regardless, it still pulls off the feat of remaining elegant, and follows the visual path carved by trafiq’s image.
-Both the technological design and the execution of packaging can be attributed to Sz.
+The concept of the packaging is based on the formerly described world of “trafiks”, and puts simple, playful ideas into practice - such as hard-pack cigarette boxes and matchboxes.
+Regardless, it's still remaining elegant, and follows the visual path carved by trafiq’s image.
+Both the technological design and the execution of packaging belongs to Sz.
 Variáns Csomagolástechnikai Kft.

 The VIP lounge’s concept:

 Similar spaces usually ooze sultry lust, so the quotes written on the walls are taken from erotic literary works in their original languages.
 The quotes are taken from timeless masterpieces such as Apollinaire’s The Eleven Thousand Rods, Boccaccio’s Decameron, and, last not least, Geoffrey Chaucer’s The Canterbury Tales.

 Simplistic restroom graffiti collected from Anglo-Saxon countries, and separated by genders.
 Their content was not altered, although they are presented in an elegant, footed, and classical antiqua that conjures an intense paradox and basically gives life to an artistic concept; moreover, it gives an iconic edge to its location.